Sandro Tonali: Newcastle midfielder facing ban from football for betting

-Sandro Tonali yesterday admitted to making bets on AC Milan to win games, in a hearing at the Italian Federation; Newcastle midfielder was one of the players named in an Italian football betting probe last week; SSN understands Newcastle are shocked and surprised at the revelations
+Sandro Tonali admitted to making bets on AC Milan to win games, in a hearing at the Italian Federation on Tuesday; Newcastle midfielder was one of the players named in an Italian football betting probe last week

 The Newcastle midfielder admitted on Tuesday to making bets on Milan to win games, in a hearing at the Italian Federation in Turin.

-Sky Sports News understands Newcastle are shocked and surprised at the revelations, but are for now making no comment.

-Tonali, 23, was one of the players named in an Italian football betting probe last week, and was withdrawn from the senior men's squad for last night's defeat to England.
+Tonali was one of the players named in an Italian football betting probe last week, and was withdrawn from the senior men's squad for Tuesday's defeat against England.

-Sky Sports News understands that at his hearing on Tuesday he admitted to betting on matches - both in which he played and didn't play - for Milan to win.
+Sky Sports News understands that at his hearing on Tuesday he admitted to betting on matches - both in which he played and did not play - for Milan to win.

 According to FIFA Code 26, conduct such as this can see players face up to a three-year ban from worldwide football.